odoo/documentation/content/contributing/documentation/rst_guidelines.rst

 Use only spaces (never tabs).

-Use as many spaces at the beginning of an indented line as needed to align it with the first character of the directive in the line above.
+Use as many spaces at the beginning of an indented line as needed to align it with the first character of the markup in the line above.
 This usually implies 3 spaces but you only need 2 for bulleted lists.

 Example: The first ``:`` is below the ``i`` (3 spaces)